MKLab-ITI/pygrank/tutorials/glossary.md

 # Glossary
-A more detailed of the following terms can be found in the [documentation](documentation.md).
+More detailed descriptions of the following terms can be found in the [documentation](documentation.md).

 Term | Explanation
 --- | ---